Let’s start at the beginning! What are sulphates?

 Block the Carrier

 Concrete is not perfectly waterproof in and of itself.
-Despite the common addition of flyash or other fines, bleedwater porosities will occur during curing.
-Unless you have included a self-healing agent in the mix (that’s another subject), those porosities guarantee the concrete will still accept moisture ingress.
-That moisture, as notes, is the carrier of the aggressive salts – in this case, sulphates.
+Bleedwater veins will develop during curing.
+Those veins guarantee the concrete will still accept moisture ingress.
+That moisture, as noted, is the carrier of the aggressive salts – in this case, sulphates.

 Project Examples